A senior asks:

 However, your “salary expectations” can also reasonably vary depending on your enthusiasm for the job.
-If you are genuinely concerned that you lack the desired qualifications for the job you really want, then it might be helpful to calculate a number below the low end of the range that could make you a more attractive candidate for a job that’s something of a stretch.
-On the other hand, if it’s a job that you’re well qualified for but aren’t excited by, it might be worth calculating the salary that would allow you to feel enthusiastic about the position even if the number is at the high end.
-Both of these strategies involve risk — that you’ll be offered less than they might have otherwise considered OR that you’ll price yourself out of a job that you’d otherwise be offered.
+If you are genuinely concerned that you lack the necessary qualifications for the job want, then a number below the low end of the range could make you a more attractive candidate for a job that’s something of a stretch.
+On the other hand, if it’s a job that you’re well qualified for but aren’t excited by, it might be worth calculating the salary that would allow you to feel enthusiastic about the position, even if the number is at the high end.
+Both of these strategies involve risk — that you’ll be offered less than they might have otherwise been willing to pay you OR that you’ll price yourself out of a job that you’d otherwise be offered.

 Here’s a useful article on the vexed issue of salary disclosure.